ericwindmill/flutter-by-example-www/content/lessons/basics/basic_counter_app.md

 ### Stateless and StatefulWidgets

 Flutter widgets must extend a handful of classes from the Flutter library.
 The two you'll use almost always are `StatelessWidget` and `StatefulWidget`.

-The difference is that one has a concept of `state` within the Widget and some built in methods that tells Flutter to re-render if that state changes. **This is a key concept in Flutter.** Infact, this is arguably the basis of building Flutter apps.
+The difference is that one has a concept of `state` within the Widget and some built in methods that tells Flutter to re-render if that state changes.

----

-**NB**: One of the most important ideas in Flutter is how it re-renders based on changes to `state` or data within your app.

----

 ```dart
 // Stateless Widgets won't do anything to change state.